diespinoza/arduino-node-server/README.md

 Machine-to-Human Interaction

-- Arduinos can interact with and securely connect to the server to upload data
+- Arduinos can interact with and securely connect to the server to download data
-- Dashboard that humans can use to view data
+- Dashboard that humans can use to view control the LED and preview them

 Human-to-Machine Interaction